erezsh/Preql/docs/language.md

 (This document is incomplete, and needs more work)

-Preql's syntax is a mix between Go and Javscript.
+Preql's syntax is a mix between Go and Javascript.

 - Comments start with `//`